GDSCBabcockUniversity/cyber-security-track/Learning Resource/CyberSec Roadmap for Beginners/Readme.md

-# Roadmap to Landing a Solid Cybersecurity Job
+# How to Land a Solid Cybersecurity Gig (or yk, something that wont let hunger kill you😂)

-Breaking into the cybersecurity field can be challenging, especially when companies are hesitant to trust their security to someone without a proven track record.
-However, there’s a strategic way to build your skills and credentials that can help you land a solid cybersecurity gig.
-Here’s a roadmap to guide you:
+Breaking into cybersecurity isn’t easy, especially when companies are reluctant to trust their security to someone without a proven track record.
+But don’t worry—there’s a way around it.
+Here’s a roadmap that can help you build your skills and land that cybersecurity job:

 ## 1. Start with YouTube
-Begin by watching in-depth videos or playlists about cybersecurity (and ethical hacking if that’s your interest).
-The longer and more detailed, the better.
-Don’t just watch—follow along with what you see on the screen.
-This approach helps you:
+Kick things off by diving into some long YouTube videos or playlists about cybersecurity (or ethical hacking if that’s your thing).
+The key here is to watch as much as you can and follow along with what’s on the screen.

-- Build hands-on experience and capability
+- **Why?** It helps you gain hands-on experience and build your skills.
-- Conduct research and deepen your knowledge
+- **Bonus:** You’ll get better at researching and learning on your own.

-The more content you absorb and practice, the stronger your foundational skills will become.
+The more you watch and do, the more confident you’ll become.

-## 2. Explore Online Learning Platforms
+## 2. Check Out Online Learning Platforms
-Next, turn to platforms like Udemy, Coursera, Forage, etc. These platforms offer courses that can significantly enhance your learning.
-For instance, I started with **Cybersecurity for Absolute Beginners** by Zaid Sabih on Udemy.
-This course was pivotal in my journey, eventually helping me secure a position as the GDSC Cybersecurity Lead.
+Next, head over to sites like Udemy, Coursera, Forage, etc. They offer courses that can really boost your learning.
+For example, my dad bought me a Udemy course called **Cybersecurity for Absolute Beginners** by Zaid Sabih, and it was a game-changer for me.
+It even helped me land a spot as the GDSC Cybersecurity Lead.

-### Recommended Platforms:
+### Some Platforms to Explore:
-- **Udemy**: Comprehensive courses with certificates of completion
+- **Udemy**: Tons of courses, most with certificates.
-- **Coursera**: Offers industry-recognized certifications (though some are paid)
+- **Coursera**: Recognized certifications (some are paid).
-- **Forage**: Provides free simulations that replicate real-world tasks
+- **Forage**: Free, real-world simulations.

-### A Note on Certificates:
-While some courses are free, they might not offer a certificate.
-However, what truly matters at this stage is gaining experience.
-Paid courses typically come with certificates, which can bolster your credibility.
+### Certificates Matter (But Not Always):
+Some courses are free but don’t offer certificates.
+That’s okay—experience is what counts at this stage.
+If you can swing it, paid courses almost always come with a certificate.

-## 3. Build Your Portfolio
+## 3. Build Up Your Portfolio
-After completing a few courses, you should have at least 5 certificates of completion.
-These certificates serve as evidence of your hard work and can help you land remote jobs or small gigs with your peers.
-For example, you could offer to handle both Cybersecurity and Quality Assurance—this strategy has worked for me.
+After completing a few courses, you should have around 5 certificates of completion.
+These can help you get remote gigs or part-time work, maybe even with friends.
+For instance, try pitching yourself as a Cybersecurity and Quality Assurance combo—it’s worked for me!

 ## 4. Keep Your LinkedIn Updated
-As you progress, ensure your LinkedIn profile reflects your new skills and certifications.
-Recruiters often scout for talent on LinkedIn, especially when you’re still building experience.
-Regular updates can make a big difference in attracting their attention.
+As you’re learning and earning those certificates, make sure your LinkedIn profile is up to date.
+Recruiters love to see progress, especially when you’re just starting out.
+A polished LinkedIn profile can really help you stand out.

-## Additional Tips:
+## A Couple of Extra Tips:
-- If you're considering the **Google Cybersecurity Professional Course** on Coursera, be aware that it costs $49/month after the one-week free trial.
-While it's a recognized certification, you might prefer free alternatives if budget is a concern.
+- If you’re thinking about the **Google Cybersecurity Professional Course** on Coursera, just know it’s $49/month after the free week.
+If that’s too much, look for free alternatives.
-- Personally, I completed the Google certification in just 5 days by speed running it to get the certificate.
-However, I recommend taking your time with other courses to genuinely build your skills.
+- Full disclosure: I sped through the Google cert in 5 days just to get the paper.
+Not my proudest moment, but hey, it’s a certificate!
+Still, I recommend taking your time with other courses to really learn.

-## Final Thoughts
+## Wrap-Up
-Experience trumps certificates in the long run, so focus on learning and applying what you know.
-With dedication and the right resources, you’ll be well on your way to landing a solid cybersecurity job.
+At the end of the day, experience is what will get you the job.
+Focus on learning, applying your skills, and keep hustling.
+You’ve got this!

-Good luck on your journey!
+Good luck out there!
+Much love and Whatever, Tolu Issa Oderinde (GDSC CyberSec Lead '23/'24)